SebastianOderland/PrimaryDomain/README.md

 ## TODO

 - Allow current addon domain to have subdomains
-X Remove all subdomains for current Addon Domain
+- DONE!
+Remove all subdomains for current Addon Domain
 - Remove all DNS-records for subdomains
 - Recreate the subdomains

 - Convert as much as possible to UAPI
 - The process takes quite a while, so a loading screen is kinda necessary
 - Probably redo the process of importing DNS-Records
 - Either check all the "potential" outcome before executing anything, or store a backup of the data
 - Update primary domain in WHMCS